VarsityPlug0/CapitalXbot/DEPLOYMENT_SUMMARY.md

 - [@BotFather](https://t.me/BotFather) - Telegram bot token management

 ## Conclusion
 The CapitalX Telegram bot is now fully prepared for deployment on Render with a web service approach that prevents 409 conflict errors and binds to the required PORT environment variable.
+The main.py script automatically detects when it's running on Render and uses the health check approach, ensuring proper deployment regardless of the start command configuration.
 Comprehensive documentation is provided for easy deployment and troubleshooting.